huplay/demo-LLM-zoo-java/modelConfig/(03)BigScience/README.md

 Publication: https://arxiv.org/abs/2211.05100

-These models have the following specialities:
-- Larger vocabulary size, slightly different tokenizer, using 250,680 tokens (+200 values in word token embedding matrix)
-- `ALiBi` position embedding
-- Additional normalization after the input embedding step
-- 16-bit data type, which is half of the usual 32-bit (The largest model uses `BFLOAT16`, the others `FLOAT16` storage)

 | Name       | Hidden size | Dec. no. | Head no. | Max. length | Size of params |
 |------------|------------:|---------:|---------:|------------:|---------------:|
 | BLOOM-560M |        1024 |       24 |       16 |        2048 |          559 M |